 Street trees are trees located on city land, normally on the sidewalk or space between your front boundary and the street.
 You are responsible for the maintenance of all trees on your land, but what if the street tree in front of your house is becoming a problem?
 Can you trim it?

 It is illegal to trim or cut down a street tree without a permit.
 If you do want to have a tree out the front of your home trimmed or removed, all you will need to do is express your concern about the tree to the city and they will send someone out to trim the tree.
 In other cases, they will grant you permission to do the job.
 As a part of this permission, you will need to hire a certified arborist to do the job.

-At the end of the day, the tree is on city property so it is the cities problem.
+At the end of the day, the tree is on city property so it is the city’s problem.
 All cities have a street tree maintenance program to keep the trees looking good and make sure they are not encroaching on power lines or buildings in close proximity to the tree.
 Allowances need to be made for the movement of the trees in the wind.

-All of these works are carried out by a third part tree service who is awarded the street tree maintenance contract.
+All of these works are carried out by a third-party tree service that is awarded the street tree maintenance contract.
 If you feel the private company that has trimmed the tree at the front of your property is not doing a good job, make sure you let the council know.

 Will the city cut down a tree on my property?

-Generally no. In some cases, if the tree is bordering your property and the cities land, there is a chance you will be able to get the city to remove the tree for free, but if it is completely on your property, then it Is your responsibility.
+Generally no. In some cases, if the tree is bordering your property and the city’s land, there is a chance you will be able to get the city to remove the tree for free, but if it is completely on your property, then it Is your responsibility.